JeremiahKaren/35percent.github.io/_posts/2016-01-31-completing-londons-clearances.md

 * It demolished more social rented homes than it built – losing 170 social rented homes in total and delivered 75 affordable rent homes (a combined total of -95).

+## Summary
+We have produced a [briefing document](http://35percent.org/img/35percentbriefing.pdf) outlining a summary of the issues listed above, which provides most of the key figures.

 __Footnotes:__